 The condition of your pet’s teeth has a more significant impact on their overall health than you might think.
 Dogs and cats are just as susceptible to plaque buildup and gingivitis as humans, but unlike humans, most pets do not receive the same level of dental care.
 At Sharon Veterinary Clinic we consider pet dental care to be one of the most important veterinary services we can offer.
 We proudly offer comprehensive dental care to the Sharon, Foxborough, Canton, Stoughton, and surrounding areas.
-From oral exams to cleanings to periodontal therapy, we are dedicated at keeping your pet’s mouth clean and healthy!
+From oral exams to dog and cat teeth cleanings to periodontal therapy, we are dedicated at keeping your pet’s mouth clean and healthy!

-Dental Care Services in Sharon
+Dog and Cat Dental Care Services

 Comprehensive pet dental care involves treatment, maintenance, and prevention to preserve your pet’s teeth and gums.
 Our dental services and products include: